Seeking Hospice Volunteers for office assistance

 No special skills or education are required, only a generosity of heart.
 Training and ongoing support are provided to all volunteers; prior experience is not needed.

-Provide companionship and support to patients with life limiting illness and their families in their homes, care homes or nursing facilities in the Diablo area.
-Due to the coronavirus, we've adapted and altered our way of volunteering.
-We are looking for individuals who are interested in making house calls to patients, writing note cards to be sent to patients, sewing masks, and running errands.
-Through life review, sharing music or art, reading, walking, talking and sitting in silence you bond with remarkable individuals, share their humor and courage, and life experiences.
+We are currently looking for volunteers who would like to visit Hospice patients in the Antioch/Brentwood/Oakley area.
+As a Hospice Volunteer, you would p rovide companionship and support to patients with life limiting illness and their families in their homes, care homes or nursing facilities.
+Through life review, sharing music or art, reading, walking, talking and sitting in silence you bond with remarkable individuals, share their humor, courage, and life experiences.

-When you become a Hospice volunteer, you are assigned one-on-one with a patient who you visit regularly through the end of the patient' life but we are currently having volunteers hold off on meeting patients in person due to the pandemic.
+When you become a Hospice volunteer in the community, you are assigned one-on-one with a patient who you visit regularly through the end of the patient's life.

-The typical commitment is four hours per week, and we ask you to commit to one year of service but due to COVID-19, times and hours are very flexible.
+The typical commitment is four hours per week, and we ask you to commit to one year of service.

 No additional volunteer opportunities at this time.